metova/NDAudioSuite/README.md

 ####Delegate

 NDAudioDownloadManager has only 1 delegate method which notifies you when a file has been downloaded.
-It is called as many times as you call 'downloadFileFromURL:withName:andExtension:completion'.
+It is called as many times as you call `downloadFileFromURL:withName:andExtension:completion`.

 ```objc
 - (void) NDAudioDownloadManager:(NDAudioDownloadManager *_Nonnull)sender currentDownloadIsCompleteWithRemainingDownloads:(NSUInteger)count